 Step #8.
 Writing Scripts

-When framework is designed, the execution plan is known and resources are trained on the new tool, now it’s the right time to start writing scripts.
+When the framework is designed, the execution plan is known and resources are trained on the new tool, now it’s the right time to start writing scripts.

 Scripts should be written in an organized manner with proper naming convention.
 The source code should be maintained in a source control to avoid code loss.
 Version control and history should be maintained.
 Test automation is just like software development.
 All best programming practices should be taken care while writing the scripts.